 Side Effects after Egg Retrieval or Embryo Transfer

-The procedures used to retrieve eggs and transfer embryo are not too invasive, but discomfort during and after is common.
+The procedures used to retrieve eggs and transfer embryo are not invasive, but it is common to experience some discomfort during and after the procedure.
 Common side effects include:

 - Mild cramping & bloating